Los Angeles FBAR Lawyers

 What Types of Accounts

 All types of bank and financial accounts are included.
-It includes account a US person has ownership (aka Financial Interest) or Signature Authority such as:
+It includes an account a US person has ownership (aka Financial Interest) or Signature Authority such as:

 - Bank Accounts